 Walgreens pharmacy staffers stage walkouts over work conditions

-NEW YORK — Some Walgreens pharmacy staff walked off the job this week over concerns that working conditions are putting employees and patients at risk.
+Walgreens pharmacy staff in some stores around the country walked off the job this week over concerns that working conditions are putting employees and patients at risk.

 A Walgreens pharmacy manager who helped organize the walkouts told The Associated Press that teams were short-staffed and overworked, especially with the additional demands from the COVID-19 pandemic.

-“It’s led to upset customers,” said the organizer, who spoke to the AP on the condition of anonymity for fear of being punished by the company.
-“It’s led to medication errors, vaccination errors, needle sticks.”
+“It’s led to upset customers,” said the organizer, who spoke to the AP on the condition of anonymity for fear of company reprisal “It’s led to medication errors, vaccination errors, needle sticks.”

 Many Walgreens workers aren't unionized and the employees who walked out are organizing online.
 They shared three main requests for the company, the organizer said: to improve transparency about shifting hours and schedules; to set aside training hours for new team members; and to adjust tasks and expectations at each location based on staffing levels.

-The organizer said if Walgreens does not address concerns from pharmacy staff, more walkouts could happen at the end of the month.
+The organizer said if Walgreens does not address staff issues, more walkouts could happen at the end of the month.

 Walgreens spokesman Fraser Engerman said the company is listening to the employees' concerns.